KonghaYao/langgraphjs-api/libs/langgraph-bundler/README.md

 1. Read your `langgraph.json` configuration
 2. Build all defined graphs and authentication handlers
 3. Output the bundled files to your specified `dist` directory
-4. Generate a development server
+4. Generate a development server and Hono server entrypoint

 ### Configuration Options